CBD Hemp Flower – How to use high CBD Flower | Benefits of hemp flower

 While there are many “CBD TEAS / HEMP TEAS” on the market, it’s honestly not a very economical or beneficial way to consume CBD.
 Why?

-Because; CBD is fat-soluble and requires other fats or lipids for absorption.
+Because CBD is fat-soluble and requires other fats or lipids for absorption.

 Is Hemp flower legal in the U.S.A?

-With that said commercial hemp production does require licensing and/or permits.
+However, commercial hemp production does require licensing and/or permits.
 These are issued by each state using varying regulations and controls.

-If you want to learn more about hemp regulations Purdue University’s Hemp project has in depth articles that cover most aspects.
+If you want to learn more about hemp regulations, Purdue University’s Hemp project has in-depth articles that cover most aspects.

 Can you grow hemp at home?
 Hemp is legal!

 Growing hemp plants at home is typically illegal in many states across the USA.
 Many states treat this the same as growing marijuana plants.

 However there are states that do allow hemp or cannabis to be grown at home.
 Follow NORML to stay up to date with your local laws and regulations.